The Company’s garden

 Water for the garden comes from the Molteno dam which is filled by the springs on the slopes of Table Mountain.
 A long broad walkway called the Avenue bisects the garden.
 It was lined with orange and lemon trees that have since been replaced with elm and oak trees.

 Until 1680 the Company’s Garden was mainly used to produce vegetables.
 Later Simon Van der Stel laid out some of the ground to grow more ornamental plants and flowers.
-The garden superintendent and Botanist Hendrik Bernard Oldenland compiled a herbarium This was a collection of dried plants mounted, and labeled, which was sent to the Netherlands after his sudden death.
+The garden superintendent and Botanist Hendrik Bernard Oldenland compiled a herbarium This was a collection of dried plants mounted, and labelled, which was sent to the Netherlands after his sudden death.
 In 1770

 There is also a wizened black mulberry tree (Morus nigra) in the garden This Persian tree was cultivated across much of the old world, partly for the fruit and partly for the leaves which are eaten by silkworms.
 Thus “feeding” the silk industry.
 In 1704, Willem Adrain van der Stel wanted to establish a local silk industry.
 ‘Die Oude Spinnery’ (the old spinning factory) was constructed on what is now Spin Street, alongside the Company’s Garden.
 He imported silkworms that fed on the leaves of the black mulberry trees that were cultivated in the garden.
 Slave children had the job of unspinning their cocoons.
 The black mulberry tree in the Company’sgarden dates to 1800 and is probably the offspring of one planted to support the new silk industry.
 The industry for several reasons did not take off and so it was abandoned.
 In 1753 the spinning factory was converted into a grain depot.
 Unfortunately, this depot burned down in 1792.